Copyright 2008 University of Minnesota Board of Regents.

 accompanied by a completed laboratory submission

 Veterinarian and the person submitting the sample.
 The contact information

 should be provided on the submission form.
 CBCs and chemistry profiles

-are generally available the same day if submitted before 11 AM.
+are generally available on the next business day if submitted before 2 pm.
 Other tests

 may take longer, depending on the type of test and where they are performed.

 Any test may be ordered STAT.
 Microbiology submissions are often reported in stages.